swfiua/gotu/doc/gotu.rst

 This in turn leads to the Big Bang theory.

-Which leads us to a book published over 30 years ago, Stephen Hawking's, `A Brief History of Time`_.
+And a book published over 30 years ago, Stephen Hawking's, `A Brief History of Time`_.

 It is interesting to note how much theory had shifted in the intervening time.

 The Big Bang theory was now firmly established.
-Observations in the intervening time had been deemed to be an excellent fit with the theory, and hence confirmation.
+New observations in the intervening time had been deemed to be an excellent fit with the theory, and hence confirmation, of the big bang theory.

-The `cmb.rst`_
+Of particular note is the cosmic micro-wave background (CMB).